user-cont/release-bot/README.md

 Are specified in `requirements.txt`.
 You have to setup your PyPI login details in `$HOME/.pypirc` as described in [PyPI documentation](https://packaging.python.org/tutorials/distributing-packages/#create-an-account).
-If you are releasing to Fedora, you will need to have an active kerberos ticket while the bot runs or specify path to kerberos keytab file with `-k/--keytab`.
-Also, `fedpkg` requires that you have ssh key in your keyring, that you uploaded to FAS.

 ## Docker image
 To make it easier to run this, release-bot is available as an